 The stories use some idioms and humor that may not be clear if your English is limited.
 However, the main stories are in clear, simple English.
 (They have also been translated into 14 languages, so you could possibly use a copy in your first language to help you with any difficult English.)

 Everyone calls 10-year-old Leroy Brown “Encyclopedia” because he reads a lot and never forgets what he reads.
 His father is the chief of police in their town, and Encyclopedia helps his dad solve the difficult crimes.

 A sample case (from Encyclopedia Brown Solves Them All) is The Case of the Missing Clues.
-The neighborhood bully (a kid who beats other kids up, cheats them, and takes advantage of them) is Bugs Meany.
+The neighborhood bully (a kid who beats other kids up and takes advantage of them) is Bugs Meany.

 It’s a simple story, but well-written and funny.